securityfirst/tent-content/contents_fr/communications/phishing/beginner/how-would-you-catch-yourself.md

 **How Would You Catch Yourself?**
 =====================================

-Phishi
-g attacks work because the messages i volved are hard to resist.
-A tip from a a o ymous source.
-A video of a atrocity.
-A frie d i trouble.
+Phishing attacks work because the messages involved are hard to resist.
+A tip from an anonymous source.
+A video of an atrocity.
+A friend in trouble.

-You k
-ow yourself best, a
-d you ca
- prepare yourself best.
-What would it take to get you to click o a li k or ope a file?
+You know yourself best, and you can prepare yourself best.
+What would it take to get you to click on a link or open a file?